Transfer Authority Forms Signature Capture (ISA, GIA & SIPP)

 ISA’s & GIA’s

-A signed Transfer Authority Form must always be uploaded to the Portal for any cases when the ceding party is not on Altus
+A signed Transfer Authority Form must always be uploaded to the Portal for any cases when the ceding party is not on Equisoft (Altus).

 You must gain the Investor’s signature (electronic or actual or a photograph) and upload the signed form to the Portal via the Investor's Document Archive tab, categorising it ‘Transfer Authority Form’ and providing the correct Account Identifier from the drop-down menu.
 Select the blue ‘Upload’ button to begin as shown below.